 Using your TV’s speakers while playing video games gets the job done, but not very well.
 Dedicated gaming headsets recreate a realistic sense of sound, giving you an edge over competitors.
 With the $50 Razer Kraken X, you don’t have to go into debt for a fine pair of gaming headphones.

-What is the Razer Kraken X like?
+What is the Razer Kraken X like to use?

 While it lacks the ostentatious RGB lightning included with most gaming headsets, the Razer Kraken X is clearly marketed toward a gaming audience.
 The flexible cardioid boom mic is non-removable, and it includes an audio/mic split cable for computers with dedicated channels.